-We used judgment when manually collapsing the strata to ensure that no single stratum had a large percentage of total encounter or hospital volume.
+After the initial strata collapsing was completed, additional adjustments were made to ensure no single stratum had a large percentage of total encounter or hospital volume.
 This led to relaxing the number of sampling frame hospitals or sampling fraction criteria for some strata.
-After manual adjustments, the NASS had 62 strata for 2019.
-In the end, all strata had at least 10 hospitals and sampling fractions greater than .20.
+Following these additional adjustments, the NASS had 60 strata for 2021.
+In the end, all strata had at least 10 hospitals and sampling fractions greater than 0.20.

-3.5 Sample Weights
+3.5 Encounter Weights